 - Making offensive comments or gestures based on race

 - Offering a lower rate of pay or lesser terms of employment and benefits because of the employee’s race

 - Employment policies that disproportionately impact certain groups of employees over others based on race

 Laws Protecting Against Racial Discrimination in the Workplace

 Title VII prohibits employment discrimination based on race, color, religion, sex, and national origin.
 Under Title VII, it is unlawful for an employer to:

-- Fail or refuse to hire or to discharge any individual, because of the individual’s race, color, religion, sex, or national origin; or
+- Fail/refuse to hire or to discharge any individual, because of their race, color, religion, sex, or national origin; or

-If an employer fails to comply with these mandates, they can face penalties ranging from $50,000 for smaller companies to $300,000 for companies with 500 employees or more.
+Failure to comply with these mandates can lead to penalties ranging from $50,000 for smaller companies to $300,000 for companies with 500 employees or more.

 In addition to Title VII, the New York City Human Rights Law also makes it illegal to discriminate against employees based upon their status in a protected class.
 Typically, the New York State laws offer more protections to employees than federal regulations do.
 However, in some cases, it is more beneficial to procure a discrimination claim under federal laws.